 One of the quickest ways to gain a competitive edge in the property market is to tap into the experience and insight of people who spend their day-to-day helping buyers find, finance and secure a home.
 Here’s who you need on your side.

 Buying a property is one of the biggest financial decisions you’re ever going to make.
 If you have put the hard work in to get to the point of purchase, it’s smart to surround yourself with the right team who can help you follow through with meeting your goals effectively and smoothly.

 "Having the right people in your corner will help you make good decisions,” says Wendy Brown, Head of Broker Home Loans at Macquarie’s Banking and Financial Services Group, “and it’ll help the process run more smoothly, too."

-The mortgage broker/home lending specialist
+The mortgage broker and home loan specialist

-The buyers’ agent
+The buyer’s agent

 If you lack the time to hunt for a property, you could consider using a buyer’s agent to do some of the leg work.
 A buyer’s agent, sometimes referred to as a buyer’s advocate, is a professional who works on the buyer’s behalf for a range of services including searching for a property, negotiating the sale price and bidding at auction.
 It’s important to understand what fees a buyer’s agent will be charging you, and whether you will be charged for their work if they don’t secure you a property.

 Often, buyer’s agents have strong connections with real estate agents and an intimate understanding of the markets in which they operate.
 This can give buyers an edge over their competition, especially as buyers agents are accustomed to the skills and speed needed to secure a good property.